-The newborn Swiss brand established by a master watchmaker Martin Braun is going to officially present its first manufacture-made Antoine Martin Quantieme Perpetual QP01.700.1 hand-wound watch with Big Date and Perpetual Calendar complications.
+The newborn Swiss brand established by a master watchmaker Martin Braun is going to officially present its first manufacture-made Antoine Martin Quantieme Perpetual QP01.700.1 with Big Date and Perpetual Calendar complications.

 Although current economic climate doesn’t seem to favor the emergence of new brands, the master watchmaker has invested about two years of his life in designing his own movement, is now ready to take the risk.